John Calvin: Early life (1509–1535)

 Calvin was originally interested in the priesthood, but he changed course to study law in Orléans and Bourges.
 Painting titled Portrait of Young John Calvin from the collection of the Library of Geneva.

-John Calvin was born as Jehan Cauvin on 10 July 1509, at Noyon, a town in Picardy, a province of the Kingdom of France.
+John Calvin was born as Jehan Cauvin on 10 July 1509, in Noyon, a town in Picardy, a province of the Kingdom of France.
 He was the second of three sons who survived infancy.
 His mother, Jeanne le Franc, was the daughter of an innkeeper from Cambrai.
 She died of an unknown cause in Calvin's childhood, after having borne four more children.
 Calvin's father, Gérard Cauvin, had a prosperous career as the cathedral notary and registrar to the ecclesiastical court.
 Gérard intended his three sons—Charles, Jean, and Antoine—for the priesthood.

 Young Calvin was particularly precocious.
 By age 12, he was employed by the bishop as a clerk and received the tonsure, cutting his hair to symbolize his dedication to the Church.
 He also won the patronage of an influential family, the Montmors.
 Through their assistance, Calvin was able to attend the Collège de la Marche, Paris, where he learned Latin from one of its greatest teachers, Mathurin Cordier.
 Once he completed the course, he entered the Collège de Montaigu as a philosophy student.

 In 1525 or 1526, Gérard withdrew his son from the Collège de Montaigu and enrolled him in the University of Orléans to study law.
 According to contemporary biographers Theodore Beza and Nicolas Colladon, Gérard believed that Calvin would earn more money as a lawyer than as a priest.
 After a few years of quiet study, Calvin entered the University of Bourges in 1529.
 He was intrigued by Andreas Alciati, a humanist lawyer.
 Humanism was a European intellectual movement which stressed classical studies.
 During his 18-month stay in Bourges, Calvin learned Koine Greek, a necessity for studying the New Testament.

 Alternative theories have been suggested regarding the date of Calvin's religious conversion.
 Some have placed the date around 1533, shortly before he resigned from his chaplaincy.
 In this view, his resignation is the direct evidence for his conversion to the evangelical faith.
 However, T. H. L. Parker argues that, although this date is a terminus for his conversion, the more likely date is in late 1529 or early 1530.
 The main evidence for his conversion is contained in two significantly different accounts of his conversion.
 In the first, found in his Commentary on the Book of Psalms, Calvin portrayed his conversion as a sudden change of mind, brought about by God: